scientific-python/scientific-python.org/content/en/community/ways-to-contribute.md

 ### Reviewing PRs

-Pull requests are the way in which OS projects add new code to their codebase.
+Pull requests (PRs) are the way in which OS projects add new code to their codebase.
 You can help even if you’re not familiar with it by:

-1. Summarizing discussions in PR’s so that new contributors can be aware of the main points without reading the whole thread.
+1. Summarizing discussions in PRs so that new contributors can be aware of the main points without reading the whole thread.
-2. Test proposed changes in PR’s to make sure they don’t break any other functionality.
+2. Test proposed changes in PRs to make sure they don’t break any other functionality.

 ### Improving documentation